 Rep. Fedorchak Introduces High-Capacity Grid Act to Modernize Power Lines

-This bill is currently being reviewed by the House Committee on Energy and Commerce.
-It recently moved forward after a subcommittee approved changes to the proposal.
-The bill is actively moving through the early stages of the legislative process.
+The High-Capacity Grid Act is currently in the House Committee on Energy and Commerce.
+A subcommittee approved the bill on June 23, 2026, and it now waits for the full committee to review it.
+This bill is actively moving through the early stages of the legislative process.

 While grid modernization is a popular topic, this bill forces specific technology choices on utilities, which often faces pushback from industry groups and local regulators.